ines-parreira/prototypes/KAIZEN.md

 import type {FooType} from 'foo'
 ```

-4. TSC will most likely find some errors you'll have to fix.
+3. TSC will most likely find some errors you'll have to fix.
 You can look for these by running `yarn types`.

 #### Extra notes

 -   Some types brought by dependencies have to be defined through `@types` deps (eg `yarn add -D @types/react`).
--   TypeScript assumes that an unspecified extension is either `.ts` or `.tsx`, for importing a JavaScript file you'll need to use `.js` extension explicitly.
--   Inversely, when importing TypeScript files in JavaScript we should explicitly add the extension `.ts` or `.tsx`.
--   When importing some TypeScript from any JavaScript files, import from the path to the direct export instead of `index.ts` files.
-Otherwise the typechecker won't be able to infer the imported types.
 -   We are referencing constants with `const Object.freeze()`, thanks to TypeScript we are able to define `enum` properly.

 ```